redwingman/go-cash/docs/api.md

 **amount** is the decrypted value.

-**WARNING!** The decryptor is a making brute force trying all possible balances starting from 0.
+**WARNING!** The decrypter is a making brute force trying all possible balances starting from 0.
 If you have more than 8 decimals values, it could take even a few minutes to decrypt the balance is case it was changed.

 ### wallet/decrypt-tx